eic/epic-prod/docs/RECO/23.07.1/index.md

 epic_brycecanyon , Sub-directory or File Count:4
     BACKGROUNDS , Sub-directory or File Count:1
         10x100 , Sub-directory or File Count:1
-            merged_lowstat , Sub-directory or File Count:14
     DIS , Sub-directory or File Count:2
         CC , Sub-directory or File Count:3
             10x100 , Sub-directory or File Count:2
             18x275 , Sub-directory or File Count:2
-                minQ2=1000 , Sub-directory or File Count:9523
             5x41 , Sub-directory or File Count:1
-                minQ2=100 , Sub-directory or File Count:2035
         NC , Sub-directory or File Count:3
             10x100 , Sub-directory or File Count:4
-                minQ2=1 , Sub-directory or File Count:3995
-                minQ2=10 , Sub-directory or File Count:4315
-                minQ2=100 , Sub-directory or File Count:5639
-                minQ2=1000 , Sub-directory or File Count:6518
             18x275 , Sub-directory or File Count:4
-                minQ2=1 , Sub-directory or File Count:9325
-                minQ2=10 , Sub-directory or File Count:9125
-                minQ2=100 , Sub-directory or File Count:11240
-                minQ2=1000 , Sub-directory or File Count:13890
             5x41 , Sub-directory or File Count:3
-                minQ2=1 , Sub-directory or File Count:2255
-                minQ2=10 , Sub-directory or File Count:2540
-                minQ2=100 , Sub-directory or File Count:3200
     EXCLUSIVE , Sub-directory or File Count:3
         DEMP , Sub-directory or File Count:3
-            10on100 , Sub-directory or File Count:120
-            18on275 , Sub-directory or File Count:200
-            5on41 , Sub-directory or File Count:1040
         DVCS_ABCONV , Sub-directory or File Count:3
-            10x100 , Sub-directory or File Count:1361
-            18x275 , Sub-directory or File Count:1359
-            5x41 , Sub-directory or File Count:2197
         TCS_ABCONV , Sub-directory or File Count:3
             10x100 , Sub-directory or File Count:1
-                hel_minus , Sub-directory or File Count:7200
             18x275 , Sub-directory or File Count:2
-                hel_minus , Sub-directory or File Count:1180
-                hel_plus , Sub-directory or File Count:1180
             5x41 , Sub-directory or File Count:2
-                hel_minus , Sub-directory or File Count:1180
-                hel_plus , Sub-directory or File Count:1180
     SIDIS , Sub-directory or File Count:1
         pythia6 , Sub-directory or File Count:2
             ep_18x275 , Sub-directory or File Count:1
                 hepmc_ip6 , Sub-directory or File Count:1
-                    noradcor , Sub-directory or File Count:2493
             ep_5x41 , Sub-directory or File Count:1
                 hepmc_ip6 , Sub-directory or File Count:1
-                    noradcor , Sub-directory or File Count:2043
 epic_craterlake , Sub-directory or File Count:1
     DIS , Sub-directory or File Count:2
         CC , Sub-directory or File Count:1
             5x41 , Sub-directory or File Count:1
-                minQ2=100 , Sub-directory or File Count:2035
         NC , Sub-directory or File Count:1
             5x41 , Sub-directory or File Count:3
-                minQ2=1 , Sub-directory or File Count:2255
-                minQ2=10 , Sub-directory or File Count:2540
-                minQ2=100 , Sub-directory or File Count:3200
 ```